Separating? Make sure you consider your options

 Divorce rarely means going to court.
 But when it comes to fixed fees, mediation and collaborative law, what do these terms actually mean?
 After all, you can’t make an informed decision unless you understand the routes available to you.

-It’s a comprehensive service that involves us managing your case entirely.
-As part of this service we may write letters on your behalf, make applications to court, manage settlement negotiations and represent you at hearings.
+It’s a comprehensive service that involves a family lawyer managing your case entirely.
+As part of this service, your solicitor may write letters on your behalf, make applications to court, manage settlement negotiations and represent you at hearings.

 But whilst the benefits of this option are clear, traditional legal services are charged hourly and it can be difficult to gauge the cost of your representation, especially if your case is lengthy or included something unforeseen.